nikitavoloboev/data/looking-back/2021/2021-april.md

 Here is to an exciting and happy May.
 This is the last month I get to be unhappy with myself.
 Such a waste of time.

+I started to really get fascinated by [Solana](https://solana.com/).
+The [tech talk on it](https://www.youtube.com/watch?v=oBW2KJq3FnA) is mind opening and inspiring.
+Might try build something on it soonish.

+As reminder.
 Leave the world better than you found it.
 Leave any person better than you found them. ♥️

 [Letter to Glass](https://open.spotify.com/track/66JaeVf0sXp4GzOrN3hY48) is my new focus song.
 I also played [Your Power](https://open.spotify.com/track/5qNh5WtzMbfpSj2jLlBkoD) song a lot.